-- Turn off machine at the disconnect switch on the rear of the machine before tightening, cleaning or replacing consumables. - 1.
-Occasionally an oxide layer may form over the tip of the electrode, creating an insulating barrier between the electrode and nozzle.
-This will result in the tripping of the TOMAHAWKTM 625's safety circuit.
-When this happens turn the power off, remove the nozzle and electrode and use the electrode to rub against the inside bottom surface of the nozzle.
-This will help remove any oxide buildup.
-Replace the nozzle, turn on the power and continue cutting.
-If the safety circuit continues to trip after cleaning the consumables, then replace them with a new set.
+• Turn off machine at the disconnect switch on the rear of the machine before tightening, cleaning or replacing consumables.

+- Occasionally an oxide layer may form over the tip of the electrode, creating an insulating barrier between the electrode and nozzle.
+This will result in false starts.
+When this happens turn the power off, remove the shield cup and nozzle.
+Rub the inside surface of the nozzle, this will help remove any oxide buildup.
+Also, clean any oxide build up from the electrode.
+Replace the shield cup and nozzle, turn on the power and continue cutting.
+If false starts continue to occur after cleaning the consumables, then replace them with a new set.
 Do not continue to try and cut with excessively worn consumables as this can cause damage to the torch head and will degrade cut quality.
-Do not allow torch cable or body to contact hot surface. - 2.
-To improve consumable life, here are some suggestions that may be useful: - Make sure the air supply to the TOMAHAWKTM 625 is clean and free of oil.
+Do not allow torch cable or body to contact hot surfaces. - 2.
+To improve consumable life, here are some suggestions that may be useful: - Make sure the air supply to the Tomahawk® 1000 is clean and free of oil.
 Use several extra in line filters if necessary. - Minimize dross buildup on the nozzle tip by starting the cut from the edge of the plate when possible. - Pierce cutting should be done only when necessary.
-If piercing, angle torch about 30° from the plane perpendicular to the work piece, transfer the arc, then bring the torch perpendicular to the work and begin parallel movement. - Reduce the number of pilot arc starts without transferring to the work. - Reduce the pilot arc time before transferring to the work.

-- Set air pressure to recommended setting.
+If piercing, angle torch about 30° from the plane perpendicular to the work piece, transfer the arc, then bring the torch perpendicular to the work and begin parallel movement. - Reduce the number of pilot arc starts without transferring to the work. - Reduce the pilot arc time before transferring to the work. - Set air pressure to recommended setting.
 A higher or lower pressure will cause turbulence in the plasma arc, eroding the orifice of the nozzle tip. - Use only Lincoln consumable parts.
 These parts are patented and using any other replacement consumables may cause damage to the torch or reduce cut quality.